agrunfeld/solr-pubmed/README.md

 This repo contains submodules, so use the following command to clone the repository and it's dependencies:

     git clone --recursive https://github.com/apurdy/solr-pubmed.git

+If you've already cloned the repository and you need to initialize the submodules you can run:

+    git submodule init
+    git submodule update

 Building
 ---------